akshaydugar/RichTextEditor/README.md

 ## RichTextEditor
-Replacement for Android's EditText, which allows user to input text with formatting
+Replacement for Android's EditText, which allows user to input text with formatting (WYSIWYG)

 ## Motivation
 We wanted to add rich text editing capabilities to our email app.